HubSpot/Blazar-Archive/README.md

 ## Overview ##

-Blazar is a continuous integration tool designed to integrate with GitHub Enterprise and [Singularity](https://github.com/HubSpot/Singularity).
+Blazar is a continuous integration tool designed to integrate with GitHub (and/or GitHub Enterprise) and [Singularity](https://github.com/HubSpot/Singularity).
 It uses GitHub organization webhooks so that new repositories are automatically discovered, and the builds happen as one-off tasks in Singularity so you can reuse your existing cluster rather than running dedicated build servers.